Data-Only-Greater/sveltekit-adapter-aws-pulumi/README.md

 Values can be added to the `.env` file or defined as environment variables.
 If environment variables are defined they will overwrite the values in the .env file.

+## Destroy Command

+A script is provided to destroy the infrastructure.

 ## Dependencies